 All school districts in Georgia (MEP direct funded or MEP consortium districts and all charter schools) must use the Occupational Survey during back-to-school registration for returning students and new student registration during the year.
 This survey is a fundamental component of the ID&R process at the district level.
-This document is found on the Department's MEP Web site: GAMEP Occupational Survey Form
+This document is found on the Department's MEP Web site: Georgia MEP Occupational Survey Form

-Below is an example of the English version of the Occupational Survey.
-Occupational Surveys in other languages coming soon: Spanish is currently available.
+Below is an example of the English version of the Occupational Survey (a Spanish version of this form is also available in the Georgia MEP website).
+Occupational Surveys in languages other than English and Spanish will be provided upon request.